 Laboring in fields or on construction sites or working as a logger or in the mining industry can put employees in dangerous situations, resulting in accidents that can cause serious injuries and even death.

 Preliminary results of the National Census of Fatal Occupational Injuries in 2013 from the Bureau of Labor Statistics (BLS) show a total of 4,405 fatal on-the-job injuries in the United States in 2013.

 The rate of fatal workplace injuries was 3.2 per 100,000 full-time equivalent (FTE) workers.
 But several industries have much higher death rates per 100,000 FTE workers.

 Do you work in one of those risky industries?
-Here are the 10 most dangerous jobs in America, according to preliminary BLS data as reported by Business Insider:
+Here are the 10 most dangerous jobs in America (see our most recent article about this topic), according to preliminary BLS data as reported by Business Insider:

 Fatality rate: 17.7

 These workers perform physical labor at construction sites, which can include using power and hand tools, digging trenches and preparing the worksite.
 They also erect scaffolding, set braces to support the sides of excavations and clean up debris and rubble.

 These workers repair or install wires or cables used for electrical power.